AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ## Next steps

 This document provided detailed information about mapping sets.
 For more information on other Data Prep features, please read the [Data Prep overview](./home.md).
+To learn how to use mapping sets within the Data Prep API, please read the [Data Prep developer guide](./api/overview.md).